-(Proof of Theorem 1.1) Recall from Section 3.2 that the authors set $d \coloneqq 10$ in the original proposal of the CDS hash function.
-Here, Theorem 5.1 tells us that both the time and space complexities of Algorithm 3 in the case where d = O(1) are $\tilde{O}(p^{3/10})$, which completes the proof of Theorem 1.1.
+Proof (Proof of Theorem 1.1).
+Recalling that we set d := 10 in original settings of CDS hash functions, then it follows immediately from Theorem 5.1 that both the time and space complexity of Algorithm 3 are $\widetilde{O}(p^{3/10})$.
+This completes the proof of Theorem 1.1.

-In addition, we give a condition under which our collision attack on the CDS hash function is a polynomial-time and space algorithm.
+In addition, we provide a condition under which our collision attack on CDS hash function is a polynomial-time and space algorithm.

 Corollary 5.1.
-If the 2^e -torsion subgroup of E_0 is \mathbb{F}{p^k} -rational with k = O(1), then a collision on the CDS hash function can be found in polynomial time and polynomial space with respect to log p.
+If the 2^e -torsion subgroup of E_0 is \mathbb{F}{p^k} -rational with k = O(1), then collisions on CDS hash function can be found in polynomial-time and space with respect to $\log p$.

 Proof.
-In Algorithm 3 with d = 10, all lines except for lines 8-11 and line 12 run in polynomial-time and space.
-Moreover, one can take L = O(1) by the assumption, and thus all the (2, 2)-isogeny computations in lines 8-12 can be performed in polynomial time and space with respect to log p.
+In Algorithm 3 with d=10, all lines except for lines 8-11 and line 12 run in polynomial-time and space.
+Moreover, we can take L=O(1) by the assumption, and thus all the (2,2)-isogeny computations in lines 8-12 can be performed in polynomial time and space with respect to $\log p$.

 Remark 5.3.
-From the same perspective as Castryck-Decru-Smith, it can be considered that the quantum computational complexity of our collision attack is not different from its classical computational complexity.
-This is based on the belief by the authors that the "best" claw-finding algorithm for a graph of size = N has the complexity $\widetilde{O}(N^{1/2})$ with a quantum computer, as in the last of Section 3.3.
-Since we do not have any idea to optimize the meet-in-the-middle part by using quantum algorithms, we will not explore this further.
+From the same perspective as Castryck-Decru-Smith [7, §7.4], it is considered that the quantum computational complexity of our collision attack is not different from its classical computational complexity.
+This is based on the belief by Castryck-Decru-Smith that (currently) the best claw-finding algorithm for a graph of size = N has a quantum computational complexity $\widetilde{O}(N^{1/2})$.
+We do not have any idea to optimize the meet-in-the-middle part by using quantum algorithms, and thus we will not explore this further.